ifoundthetao/request-logger/README.md

                             Write to a findings to a file.
       -q, --quiet           Suppress all output
       -w WAIT, --wait WAIT  Time to wait for page load.
 Defaults to 1 second.

+# Testing
+To test this, you can use the supplied script by hosting an HTTP server with the test.html in the directory.

+    cd test && python3 -m http.server 8888

+Then simply run the script against it:

+    python requestlogger.py "http://127.0.0.1:8888" -w 3

+Should give you some output to check against.